HOW TO CONSOLIDATE AND SETTLE YOUR DEBTS WITH A CONSUMER PROPOSAL

 Sarah Ferguson, the Duchess of York, is contemplating filing for personal bankruptcy.
 A news story about her circumstances can be found here.

-This goes to show that even outwardly successful people can find themselves in unexpected dire financial straits....Read More »
+This goes to show that even outwardly successful people can find themselves in unexpected dire financial straits.
+So it’s not just ordinary...Read More »

 The Canada Revenue Agency (“CRA”) has significant powers under the Income Tax Act (“ITA”) to collect personal income tax debt.
 This post examines the collection procedures most commonly used.